Pranavv213/ping-pomg/README.md

 # `Ping Pong`

-> Effortlessly Send and Receive Messages Across Blockchains with Ping-Pong Dapp Built with ReactJS and Router Cross-Talk.
+> Effortlessly Send and Receive Messages across Blockchains with Ping-Pong Dapp Built with ReactJS and Router Cross-Talk.

 🚀DEMO: link